ICC Scholarships

 • Academic Scholarships, except Academic Excellence, are not available in the summer.

-• The Montgomery County "Pirate" Scholarship cannot be applied along with a Federal PELL Grant; the student will receive either the Pirate Scholarship or the PELL Grant, whichever is the higher award.
+• The Montgomery County "Pirate" Scholarship cannot be applied along with a Federal Pell Grant to generate a refund for the student.

 • New scholarships are requested through the Office of Student Financial Aid and approved by the President.